nicobou/shmdata/README.md

 ## Sponsors

-This project is made possible thanks to the Society for Arts and Technology.
-[SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie et de l'Innovation du Québec (MEI).
+This project is made possible thanks to the Society for Arts and Technology, [SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie et de l'Innovation du Québec ([MEI](https://www.economie.gouv.qc.ca/)).

 ## About us

-Shmdata is maintained by the [Metalab](https://sat.qc.ca/fr/recherche/metalab), the Society for Arts and Technology [SAT] research laboratory.
-Our mission is to provide artists and creators with a powerful ecosystem of immersion and telepresence software for live arts and new media installations.
+Shmdata is maintained by [Nicolas Bouillot](https://nicolasbouillot.net), it was previously maintained by the Metalab, the Society for Arts and Technology [SAT] research laboratory.

-Shmdata is also used in the [Scènes ouvertes](http://sat.qc.ca/en/scenes-ouvertes) project: a network of more than 20 venues from all across the province of Quebec collaborating through artistic telepresence installations .
+Shmdata is also used in the [Scenic telepresence system](https://sat.qc.ca/en/scenic-telepresence) that enable a network of more than 20 venues from all across the province of Quebec collaborating through artistic telepresence installations .

 See a list of shmdata authors [here](AUTHORS.md).